Orson Welles’s reputation stands on three famous statements, a creaky tripod of words that still prop up his legacy even today.

 “I don’t think you’re human if you don’t acknowledge some prejudice,” Welles says to Jaglom, early in their series of lunches.
 “I don’t need you as my conscience, my Jewish Jiminy Cricket.”

 Otherwise, My Lunches With Orson reads almost exactly as you might imagine it, as a kind of Socratic dialogue on life, art, and the manic energy and luck it takes to get a film project off the ground.
-As noted in the book’s appendix, Welles started, dabbled in, or left incomplete 19 different film projects before his death.
-But as Welles’s rabid fans—it’s rare to find any other kind—will tell you, that unfinished legacy pales next to the ten completed works he directed and left behind, not to mention such famous film roles as the villainous Harry Lime in Carol Reed’s 1950 film The Third Man.
+As noted in the book’s appendix, Welles started, dabbled in, or left incomplete nineteen different film projects before his death.
+But as Welles’s rabid fans—it is rare to find any other kind—will tell you, that unfinished legacy pales next to the ten completed works he directed and left behind, not to mention such famous film roles as the villainous Harry Lime in Carol Reed’s 1950 film The Third Man.

 Jaglom probes Welles’s mind just enough to reveal the man’s shifting focus, and Biskind’s book edits their conversations just enough to lift the veil on perhaps why the famous figure never completed such beloved projects as a complete film version of King Lear, or his political drama The Big Brass Ring.

 Character, as Aristotle posited, is action.
-But it’s also in large part the words and thoughts that people dwell on, as Jaglom’s conversations with Welles reveal.
-Amid brief interruptions from wait staff over cold chicken on a hot plate, cursory glances at a David Hockney painting on the restaurant wall, and even the rank flatulence of a nearby dog, Welles spends too many of his words stirring grudges or wondering why others couldn’t see matters in line with his own.
+But it is also in large part the words and thoughts that people dwell on, as Jaglom’s conversations with Welles reveal.
+Amid brief interruptions from wait staff over cold chicken on a hot plate, cursory glances at a David Hockney painting on the restaurant wall, and even the rank flatulence of a nearby dog, Welles spends too many of his words stirring grudges or wondering why others could not see matters in line with his own.
 At one point, Welles tells Jaglom to stop plumbing the source of his many antipathies toward people he’s worked with over decades in Hollywood.
 All that matters is that Welles has them, and they fit him comfortably.